zmilla93/SlimTrade/README.md

 - Update checker to inform you when a new version is available

 # Planned Features
-- Allow reordering of custom macros
+- Allow reordering of custom macros without the need to remake
 - Allow resizing of macro popup windows
 - Add color themes
 - Add optional price to ignored items